renegade-fi/renegade-docs/docs.renegade.fi/docs/basic-concepts/guarantees.md

   front-run trades.

-Put differently, **third-parties learn nothing about the state of the exchange**, and counterparties to your trades learn nothing except for what tokens were swapped in a particular trade.
+Put differently, **third-parties learn nothing about the state of the exchange** aside from global token in-flow and out-flows, and counterparties to your trades learn nothing except for what tokens were swapped in a particular trade.